olliethedev/netlifycms-blog/content/posts/building-text-to-design-a-full-stack-journey-with-aws-amplify-react-and-figma-api.md

 ---
 # Building Text-To-Design Figma Plugin

-Unveiling the complexity behind a simple user interface, this article seeks to shed light on the technical odyssey of building the "Text To Design" Figma Plugin.
+Unveiling the complexity behind a simple user interface, this article seeks to shed light on the technical odyssey of building the [Text To Design](https://www.texttodesign.ai/) Figma Plugin.
 This powerful tool, capable of converting text prompts into design elements, symbolizes a fusion of AI and UX design.
 While users enjoy the seamless interaction, a robust architecture works tirelessly under the hood, connecting various dots in the background.

 ![](/img/text-to-design-arch.drawio.png)